kubeflow-onprem/community/sig-on-premises/charter.md

 - Ensure that users have operational instrumentation necessary to safely run a feature store in production.
 - Ensure that users have the documentation and tutorials necessary to both deploy, operate, and use a feature store.
 - Ensure that Kubeflow maintains a cohesive data tooling vision with respect to feature stores.
+- Ensure that users have access to a list of validated reference designs for setting clusters.
+- Ensure that a process is defined that will enable users to contribute to reference designs.
+- Ensure that there is always at least one working and validated complete software stack.
+This software stack would be defined as a list of OSes and component versions that have been verified to create a working solution.

 #### Cross-cutting and Externally Facing Processes